idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 ### Materialization

 This is the final step of the knowledge graph creation.
 This step receives as an input the RDF data generated in the Mapping step.
-At this point, the RDF data can be sent to an RDF triple store like Apache Fuseki {{fuseki}} for consumption via SPARQL.
+At this point, the RDF data can be sent to an RDF triple store like Apache Jena Fuseki {{fuseki}} for consumption via SPARQL.
 But alternatively, this step may transform the RDF data into an LPG structure and store the resulting data in a graph database like Neoj4 {{neo4j}}.
 Similarly, the RDF data could also be transformed into the ETSI NGSI-LD standard and stored in an NGSI-LD Context Broker.

 # Knowledge Graph Applications